 Notes

-If you want a more caramelized quince dessert, bake them in a preheated oven for about 5 minutes after cooking them in the pot.
+- For a more caramelized quince dessert: Bake them in a preheated oven for about 5 minutes after cooking them in the pot.

 Nutrition